Adrian Vanson: King's painter

 Adrian Vanson succeeded Arnold Bronckhorst as "King's painter" in Scotland in May 1584.
 His appointment and yearly fee of £100 was confirmed by privy seal letter on 20 August 1584.
 When he was made a burgess of Edinburgh on 30 December 1585, it was hoped he would teach his craft to apprentices.
 No records of apprentices, or a workshop have been found.
 Vanson did not join the Edinburgh craft of Mason and Wrights, which welcomed painter-glaziers.
 However, technical investigation of portraits thought to be in the Vanson oeuvre reveal a variety of technique, pointing to the work of more than one artist, either in his or other workshops.

 Attributed portraits include James VI; Anne of Denmark; Patrick Lyon, Lord Glamis; Sir Thomas Kennedy of Culzean; Agnes Douglas, Countess of Argyll.
 Vanson's James VI of circa 1585 survives at Edinburgh castle.
 Some pictures are known through later copies or imitations, including a portrait of James Anstruther originally painted in 1591.

 The only painter in Edinburgh

 Mary, Queen of Scots requested a full size portrait of James VI drawn from life in April 1586.
 In May, a French ambassador in Scotland, the Baron d'Esneval, promised to get Mary, Queen of Scots a copy of a recent portrait of James VI from the only painter in Edinburgh, presumably meaning Vanson.
 James sent Peter Young and Colonel William Stewart to Denmark to discuss his potential marriage on 20 July.
-It is sometime suggested that the picture at Edinburgh Castle, which has an inscription in German, was made by Vanson for this embassy or a similar purpose.
+It is sometimes suggested that the picture at Edinburgh Castle, which has an inscription in German, was made by Vanson for this embassy or a similar purpose.
 Another portrait now at Falkland Palace is dated 1586 and may have been made to sent abroad.